NOTICE

 Before we know it, the dice have already been thrown.

 Life is a game.
 Humanity has sensed this for a very long time.
 We have long learned, in our very bodies, that life is a field where unpredictable events and choices, wins and losses, chance and necessity all intersect.
 That is why humans created games, and through play learned how to endure uncertainty and accept outcomes.
-If play was a form through which we rehearsed the world in advance, then dice were the tool that revealed that form most concisely.
+If play were a form through which we rehearsed the world in advance, then dice were the tool that revealed that form most concisely.

 Throughout the long history of play, dice have been among its oldest and most essential instruments.
 Their lineage stretches from the physical dice found in ancient Sumer around 2600 BCE to today's gaming culture.
 Rolling in the hands of children and adults alike, across East and West, striking the ground, and finally coming to rest on a single face, this small cube shows with striking clarity the moment when chance condenses into an outcome.
 It is no surprise, then, that dice have repeatedly appeared throughout the history of art.
-Within this small, tactile object is condensed the way human beings have accepted and interpreted the uncertainty of life.
+This small, tactile object condenses the way human beings have accepted and interpreted the uncertainty of life.

-For the artist, blockchain is not merely a platform on which images are placed, but a universe in which art can carry its own rules and duration.
+For the artist, blockchain is not merely a platform on which images are placed, but a universe in which art can sustain its own rules and duration.
 Across his practice, he has explored persistence, interaction, record, shifting points of view, and the ways in which separate elements become entangled to form a larger structure. throwOfDice is the result of these concerns coming together in their most concentrated form.
 Here, the image is both a fixed result and a living process, and a single choice becomes not an isolated event but a structure linking what came before and what comes after.

-Through the oldest symbol of play the dice Loucas Braconnier (Figure31) makes visible once again an aesthetics of choice and chance, identity and connection, within the new universe of blockchain.
+Through the oldest symbol of play, the dice, Loucas Braconnier (Figure31) once again makes visible an aesthetics of choice and chance, identity and connection, within the new universe of blockchain.
 In this work, no outcome ever stands alone.
 Over values that are already fixed, sensation still moves; over my own choice, the traces of others are layered; and personal ownership is ultimately read again within collective connection.
-In this way, throwOfDice reveals not a single scene, but time still moving within a halted result the time of relations that continues even after the moment of decision.
+In this way, throwOfDice reveals not a single scene, but time still moving within a halted result, the time of relations that continues even after the moment of decision.
 The dice have already been thrown.
 And perhaps art is, in the end, a way of lingering before the unfinished time that remains within an irreversible outcome.

 Grida